 EEO is important because it sets the baseline for how people should treat each other at work.
 But really, it’s up to each employer to create a culture that doesn’t accept any kind of discriminatory behavior.
 Doing so isn’t just a matter of staying compliant—it’s essential if you want to create a dynamic and comfortable work environment that helps people thrive.

 The EEOC has compiled a list of best practices to help you prevent discrimination at work.
-This includes developing strong policies, training your team, and holding them accountable.
+This includes developing strong policies, training your team, promoting an inclusive culture, and fostering open communication.

 You may want to work with an experienced attorney to develop policies that will help you meet EEO requirements and guide you through any local or state legislation that applies to your company.
 Understanding regulations for your specific area—including state and local laws—can be complicated.
 That’s why the EEOC also recommends contacting your local EEOC field office for more guidance.